HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/jwt.md

 |userIdentifierInLdapFormat|Use to configure Domino REST API to accept LDAP-format name.
 Must be configured with `userIdentifier`.
 Set the value to `true`.|

 !!!note
     When processing and using an incoming JWT from an external IdP, there are 2 configuration modes that you can use to configure Domino REST API.
 One configuration mode uses the `providerUrl`, while the other uses `keyFile` and `kid`.
-To learn more, see [External JWT Provider](../security/authentication.md#external-jwt--oidc-providers).
+To learn more, see [External JWT/OIDC provider](../security/authentication.md#external-jwtoidc-providers).

 Example configuration: